 “There’s no such thing as bad weather, just bad clothing” or, my personal favorite, “If you don’t like the weather, wait 15 minutes”

 This applies to every travel experience.
 If you plan an activity and it sucks, BAIL.
 If you find a local seafood restaurant on the side of the road where a grandma-looking lady is frying fish…slam on those breaks immediately.

 When should you go on a new england road trip?

 I’m going to say that SUPER annoying thing we all hate and say…it depends!
-A road trip to New England can vary depending on the weather.
+Road trips in New England can vary depending on the weather.
 Let’s break it down by season:

 -Winter sports! (skiing, snowshoeing, etc.)